Sin (Marvel Comics): Fictional character biography

 Sinthea Shmidt (left and middle) being aged into adulthood as Mother Superior (right).
 Art by Paul Neary.

 Seeking an heir, the Red Skull (Johann Shmidt) fathered a daughter by raping a washerwoman.
-After the woman died in childbirth, the Red Skull angrily almost killed the child due to being a girl.
-But follower Susan Scarbo convinced him not to, with the latter wanting to raise the girl herself as a nanny.
+After the woman died in childbirth, the Red Skull sought to kill his child in disgust over her being female but relented when one of his followers, Sarah Scarbo, asked to raise the infant on his behalf.
 The Red Skull agreed and left the girl, now named "Sinthea Shmidt", with Scarbo to be raised and indoctrinated with Red Skull's views as she grew up.
-The Red Skull returned when Sinthea was a child and put her in a machine that had her aged into adulthood and gave her superhuman powers.
+The Red Skull later returned when Sinthea reached adolescence; through genetic manipulation, Sinthea was artificially aged into her early thirties, keeping her teenage mind while also gaining superhuman abilities.

-As Mother Superior, she was the leader of a group called the Sisters of Sin, young orphan girls who were accelerated into adulthood and given psionic powers by the Red Skull after being indoctrinated by Sinthea.
-The Sisters of Sin would have many run-ins with Captain America (Steve Rogers) before being de-aged when they entered a chamber designed to reverse the Red Skull's aging process and they were restored to children (she would later claim she was deaged to the wrong age - but whether this is true or not is unclear).
+As Mother Superior, she placed in command of a group called the Sisters of Sin, young orphan girls who were accelerated into adulthood and given psionic powers by the Red Skull after being indoctrinated by Sinthea.
+The Sisters of Sin would have many run-ins with Captain America (Steve Rogers) before Rodgers was able to reverse Red Skull's alterations, instantly reverting Sinthea and her followers into harmless children. (she would later claim she was de-aged to the wrong age - but whether this is true or not is unclear).

-Later, Mother Night reformed the Sisters of Sin as their new leader, while the de-aged Sinthea herself has used the name Sister Sin.
+Later, Mother Night reformed the Sisters of Sin as their new leader, while the de-aged Sinthea herself adopted the name Sister Sin and continued to advance her father's schemes.

 Sometime later, she was captured by S.H.I.E.L.D. and taken to their reeducation facility, where they reprogrammed her with false memories as the "normal" American girl Erica Holstein.
 After the Red Skull was seemingly assassinated by the Winter Soldier under Aleksander Lukin's orders, Crossbones broke into the facility, kidnapped her and tortured her to break the reprogramming.
 After he succeeded, she simply called herself "Sin" while she entered into a relationship with Crossbones and the two went on a killing spree.
-She later reunited with the Red Skull who was now inside Lukin's body.
+She later reunited with the Red Skull who was now inside Lukin's body, having since been restored to her adult form.